 What are the International Health Regulations (2005)?

-The IHR are an international legal instrument that is binding on 196 countries across the globe, including all Member States of the World Health Organization (WHO).
+The IHR are an international legal instrument that is binding on 196 countries across the globe, including all Member States of the WHO.
 Their aim is to help the international community prevent and respond to acute public health risks that have the potential to cross borders and threaten people worldwide.

 What does the IHR mean for Australia?